Wan-sdon-code/beyond-the-grades/README.md

 Of course kids should study.

-Teach them to learn, work hard and do their best.
+Learn properly.

+Work hard.

+Do your best.

-But good grades don't automatically teach someone to be kind, honest or responsible.
+But a good report card doesn't automatically make someone a good person.

-And their future salary shouldn't decide their worth either.

 Doctor?
 Good.